Texas GOP's voting restriction bill passes key House vote

 The amendments lowered initially proposed enhanced criminal penalties, allowed poll watchers to be removed if they breach the peace and clarified that election judges and volunteers wouldn't be held liable for honest mistakes.
 Additionally, they instructed the state to send voter registration applications to high schools and instructed the state to develop an online format for tracking early ballots.

-Thursday's bill was combined with a similar bill, which already passed the Senate, and both chambers still need to negotiate a final version before it goes to Republican Gov. Greg Abbott, who has broadly defended the measures.
-The session ends May 31.

-Thursday's debate in Texas came the same day Florida's Republican governor, Ron DeSantis, signed a wide-ranging bill to make his the latest state to toughen its election rules.

-Abbott, who has not wavered in his backing of his party's restrictions and has lashed out at businesses that have spoken out, reiterated his support Thursday.

-"I made election integrity an emergency item this session to help ensure every eligible voter gets to vote & only eligible ballots are counted," Abbott tweeted.
+Abbott, who has not wavered in his backing of his party's restrictions and has lashed out at businesses that have spoken out, reiterated his support Thursday, tweeting: "I made election integrity an emergency item this session to help ensure every eligible voter gets to vote & only eligible ballots are counted."

-Cain, who chairs the House Elections Committee and who authored the House version of the voting bill, echoed those sentiments.
-Cain has been an ardent support of former President Donald Trump, who continues to make false claims that fraud cost him the 2020 election.
+Cain, who chairs the House Elections Committee and who authored the House version of the voting bill, echoed those sentiments in urging his colleagues to back the proposals.

-There were no major problems or fraud — which is extremely rare — reported in Texas and Trump carried the state in November.

-Cain, who in March made a procedural gaffe that delayed testimony on the bill after hundreds of people showed up to testify, came under sharp questioning from Democrats who pressed him over the bill's intent and whether he understood what the language in his own legislation meant.

 "We don't need to wait for bad things to happen to protect the security of the election," Cain said.
 "I don't believe that this is voter suppression, I believe it is voter enhancement."